course-details-portlet

 Course content

-This is a special course designed for students participating in a international exchange program between NTNU and the University of Wisconsin Oshkosh (UWO).
-The course consists of two sections, each worth 7.5 study points.
-CONSEC1 is the first part of the overarching experience for exchange students.
-CONSEC2 will take place at UWO.
+This is a special course designed for students participating in a semester-long international exchange program between NTNU and the University of Wisconsin Oshkosh (UWO).
+The course runs the full length of the semester in which the exchange occurs.

 Learning outcome